 If the server supports an XML encoding, xml properties may be added to the relevant OpenAPI schema components.

-The range of values of a parameter or property may be extended (additional values) or constrained (if a subset of all possible values are applicable to the server).
+The range of values of a parameter or property may be extended (additional values) or constrained (if a subset of all possible values is applicable to the server).
 An example for a constrained range of values is to explicitly specify the supported values of a string parameter or property using an enum.

 Additional properties may be added to the schema definition of a Response Object.